0ad-matters/0ad-appimage/README.md

     ./make-appimage.sh

-To speed up the process, prior to running the above script, copy (or symlink) the source and data archives (e.g., 0ad-0.0.26-alpha-unix-{build,data}.tar.xz) to the repo root (otherwise they'll be downloaded during the script execution).
+To speed up the process, prior to running the above script, copy the source and data archives (e.g., 0ad-0.0.26-alpha-unix-{build,data}.tar.xz) to the repo root (otherwise they'll be downloaded during the script execution).